-Trump defiant as expected House impeachment vote puts Washington on edge
+Trump defiant as expected House impeachment vote puts Capitol Hill on edge

 Instead, the president will be on friendly turf in downtown Battle Creek, Mich., hosting a rally that may rank among his most defiant -- a marked contrast from the approach of former President Bill Clinton, who mostly stayed under the radar during his own impeachment proceedings in 1998.

+There will be unusually tight security near the Capitol building in Washington on Wednesday, Fox News was told.
 House Democrats will convene to adopt the rules for the impeachment debate shortly after 9 a.m.
 ET, followed by six hours of debate evenly divided between Republicans and Democrats.
 Some members will be afforded only one minute to speak, and no amendments to the impeachment resolutions will be permitted.

 The final vote sequence will likely begin well into the evening hours, with one vote held on each article of impeachment, Fox News was told.